 When you are injured or have suffered property damage to your vehicle as a result of an automobile accident, you need to be financially compensated.
 You should reach out to an experienced Colorado auto accident lawyer to help you get the justice you deserve.

 Statute of Limitations

 When you are involved in an automobile accident in Colorado, one of the first things that you should be mindful of is that there is a limited amount of time in which you have to act on a personal injury or property damage claim and file a lawsuit.
-The statute of limitation for filing a lawsuit on either of these bases under normal circumstances is two years from the date of the accident.
+The statute of limitation for filing a personal injury lawsuit or a property damage lawsuit under normal circumstances is two years from the date of the accident.
 Normal circumstances are typical auto accidents involving two (or more) privately or commercially used or owned vehicles.

 A different statute of limitation applies if the accident you were in involves the state or local government in some way, e.g., your accident involved a municipality vehicle, such as a snow plow, or a city-owned bus.
 The statute of limitations for filing a lawsuit against the government is substantially shorter, sometimes just six months, depending on which level of government is responsible for your injuries.
 Furthermore, you do not generally sue the government, but instead you must file an administrative claim.

 Regarding filing a claim with your insurance provider, or the other driver’s insurance, you should take action immediately to let the insurance company know that you have been involved in an accident.
 Filing your claim with your insurer protects your rights, and allows for you to get compensated more quickly.